 There is lots of evidence to suggest that mindfulness can help build resilience and support your mental health and well-being.
 It can help increase your awareness of your thoughts and feelings.
 It can also help you feel calmer and more able to manage stress.
 Taking a few moments out of your day, whether at work or at home, to practice mindfulness, can make a real difference to your well-being over time.

-- Or the 3-minute breathing space video from Mark Williams and Danny Penman’s ‘Finding Peace in a Frantic World’ Mindfulness Programme.
+- Watch this 3-minute breathing space video from Mark Williams and Danny Penman’s ‘Finding Peace in a Frantic World’ Mindfulness Programme.

 Macmillan has an online, 4-week course called Be Mindful on mindfulness-based cognitive therapy.
 It is free for Macmillan professionals.